Industrial

 Industrial Park Construction is carried as part of a broader commercial or industrial general contracting responsibility.
 The assignment is not treated like a stand-alone specialty.
 It is connected to schedule logic, procurement control, submittal pacing, field reporting, inspections, and turnover planning so the entire job moves with fewer handoff gaps.
 The points below capture the coordination issues that usually matter most once the project enters active delivery.

-• Preconstruction guidance that keeps shared utilities visible before it affects the critical path.
+• Preconstruction guidance that keeps phased multi-building concrete sequencing requiring coordination between park infrastructure concrete and individual building slab timelines visible before it affects the critical path.

-• Owner-facing reporting focused on the decisions that influence stormwater strategy and downstream schedule certainty.
+• Owner-facing reporting focused on the decisions that influence large-area subgrade preparation on Katy clay requiring park-wide lime stabilization planning and compaction testing across the full development footprint and downstream schedule certainty.

-• Field sequencing designed to reduce friction around multi-building turnover once the jobsite is active.
+• Field sequencing designed to reduce friction around industrial park drainage concrete coordination with civil engineer's post-Harvey Fort Bend County stormwater design once the jobsite is active.

 • Closeout and handoff planning that supports a usable property instead of a late-stage recovery effort.